 What Makes It Difficult?

 This is another challenging trek you can consider for your next trip.
-It encircles around the Dhaulagiri massif, the 7th highest mountain in the world.
-The trekking trail is in western Nepal, reaching the highest pass at 5360 meters.
-Not much popular compared to other trekking destinations such as EBC and ABC, the trekking trail is less crowded, typically taking 18 to 21 days to complete.
+It encircles the Dhaulagiri massif, the 7th highest mountain in the world.
+The trekking trail is located in western Nepal, reaching its highest pass at 5,360 meters.
+Not as popular as other trekking destinations, such as the Everest Base Camp (EBC) and Annapurna Base Camp (ABC), the trekking trail is less crowded, typically taking 18 to 21 days to complete.

 What Makes It Difficult?